ministryofjustice/modernisation-platform-configuration-management/ansible/roles/nomis-goldengate-19c/README.md

 - **Creates GoldenGate administrator user (`ggadmin`) with DBA privileges**
 - Retrieves SYS passwords securely from AWS Secrets Manager (`/oracle/database/${ORACLE_SID}/passwords`)
 - Verifies parameter configuration after applying changes

-The role will configure parameters on all unique TNS aliases found in the `oracle_goldengate_db` structure (T1CNOMG, T1CAUDG, T1CMISG).
+- Configured archive log shipping parameters in the source database to ship logs to the target databases.
+Parameters log_archive_dest_7 and log_archive_dest_8 are used in the source database.

-### GoldenGate Database Administrator User
+### GoldenGate Database Users
 The role creates a dedicated database user (`ggadmin` by default) for GoldenGate operations:
-- Created in both MIS and Audit databases
+- Created in all databases
-- Granted DBA privilege for full GoldenGate functionality
+- Granted privileges through dbms_goldengate_auth for GoldenGate functionality
 - Password auto-generated and stored in AWS Secrets Manager at `/oracle/database/${ORACLE_SID}/passwords` (as `ggadmin` key)
 - Automatically added to GoldenGate credential store with alias `GGADMIN`
 - Used for GoldenGate replication processes and administration

+For the Auditdata stream the role creates a dummy schema in the target database and creates the table structures based on the source schema.
+This is required in order to use MAP in the Replicat param file for mapping because replicat expects to be able to query the target database for metadata about the source tables, and if we use TABLEEXCLUDE for all tables then it won't be able to find any metadata and will fail.
+The dummy tables can be empty because we are not actually replicating any data, we just need them to exist so that the replicat can start successfully and apply the filtering logic in the parameter file.

 ### Credential Store
 The role automatically configures an Oracle GoldenGate credential store with aliases for each database connection: